AppleBoiy/cs203-c19-analysis/.github/README.md

 Before utilizing this dataset[^3], ensure you have the necessary prerequisites in place.
 Detailed instructions for setup can be found in the [prerequisites.md](../docs/prerequisites.md).
 These prerequisites are essential to efficiently work with the data and leverage the project effectively.

-## Thai Language README

-For Thai speakers, we provide a dedicated README in the Thai language.
-Please refer to [README-TH.md](../README-TH.md) for the Thai version of this documentation.

 ## Contributors